-- Intel EMT64 or AMD64 with Intel VT/AMD-V CPU flag. - Memory: Minimum 2 GB for the OS and Proxmox VE services, plus designated memory for guests.
+- Intel 64 or AMD64 with Intel VT/AMD-V CPU flag. - Memory: Minimum 2 GB for the OS and Proxmox VE services, plus designated memory for guests.
 For Ceph and ZFS, additional memory is required; approximately 1GB of memory for every TB of used storage. - Fast and redundant storage, best results are achieved with SSDs. - OS storage: Use a hardware RAID with battery protected write cache ("BBU") or non-RAID with ZFS (optional SSD for ZIL). - VM storage: - For local storage, use either a hardware RAID with battery backed write cache (BBU) or non-RAID for ZFS and Ceph.
-Neither ZFS nor Ceph are compatible with a hardware RAID controller. - Shared and distributed storage is possible. - Redundant (Multi-)Gbit NICs, with additional NICs depending on the preferred storage technology and cluster setup. - For PCI(e) passthrough the CPU needs to support the VT-d/AMD-d flag.
+Neither ZFS nor Ceph are compatible with a hardware RAID controller. - Shared and distributed storage is possible. - SSDs with Power-Loss-Protection (PLP) are recommended for good performance.
+Using consumer SSDs is discouraged. - Redundant (Multi-)Gbit NICs, with additional NICs depending on the preferred storage technology and cluster setup. - For PCI(e) passthrough the CPU needs to support the VT-d/AMD-d flag.